AVAniketh0905/rag-chatbot/README.md

 ## PDF Extractor

+Custom wrapper to extract important features from PDFs.

-### Next Steps
+### Features

-- extract data into text files
+- [x] extract data into text files
-- extract based on topics in index
+- [x] extract based on topics in index
-- extract based on page numbers
+- [x] extract based on page numbers
-- create sep folder for each book
+- [x] create sep folder for each book
-- create seperate text files for each topic
+- [x] create seperate text files for each topic

-### Notes

-- first 3 pdfs are from the same book
-- last 2 have no index page
+## Embedder

+Embeds the extarcted text into numerical vectors for model to understand.
+Uses `langchain` to create the custom embedder, with an In-Memory Vectore Store.

 ## Deployment

+Rag chat app deployment to AWS,

 `aws ecr get-login-password --region {region} | docker login --username AWS --password-stdin {username}.dkr.ecr.{region}.amazonaws.com`